-- A. Answer the following questions about the student paragraph. - 1.
-What do you think is St. Petersburg's best quality? - 2.
-What else would you like to know about St. Petersburg? - 3.
+do you think is St. Petersburg's best quality?
+What else would you like to know about St. Petersburg?
 If you could, would you like to live in St. Petersburg?
-Why or why not? - 4.
+Why or why not?
 How does your city compare to St. Petersburg?

-B. Examine the organization of the paragraph.
-Respond to the questions and statements below.
-Compare answers with a partner.

-- 1. Circle the topic sentence.

-- 2. Which one of the following reasons is NOT included in the paragraph?

-- a. public transportation c. architecture

-- b. safety d. walking culture

-- 3. Underline the concluding sentence twice.
-The concluding sentence gives

-- a. a summary of the main reasons.

-- b. a suggestion that the reader visit St. Petersburg.

-- c. a final comment about the city.
+В Examine the organization of th statements below.
+Compare ans ne paragraph.
+Respond to the questions and swers with a partner.
+1. Circle the topic sentence.
+2. Which one of the following reason a. public transportation b. safety ns is NOT included in the paragraph? c. architecture d. walking culture 3.
+Underline the concluding sentence a. a summary of the main reason b. a suggestion that the reader vis c. a final comment about the city sit St. Petersburg.